What the JR Pass Price Rise Means For Your Trip?

 So, Here’s the Surprise…

-While at first the price rise looks pretty shocking, and I really feel for anyone who has budgeted their trip on the old prices and are a bit upset/annoyed right now, to analyze the real effect of things, the first thing you need to do is get out of the ‘we have to have the big JR Pass to get around Japan’ mindset and take a look at your trip costs.
+While at first the price rise looks pretty shocking, and I really feel for anyone who has budgeted their trip on the old prices and is a bit upset/annoyed right now, to analyze the real effect of things, the first thing you need to do is get out of the ‘we have to have the big JR Pass to get around Japan’ mindset and take a look at your trip costs.

 So, while the rise in price does look pretty shocking when you first see it, if you get out of the idea that you HAVE to have a Rail Pass, depending on your itinerary you might not end up spending that much more than you would have just buying normal tickets.

-It’s also got easier to buy tickets in advance with companies like Klook offering the chance to book in advance – see more about that here.
+Buying Shinkansen tickets in Japan is pretty easy.
+You can get them at ticket officers or via ticket machines (which all have English buttons), but if you are nervous about doing that, or want to have your plans finalized and paid for before you leave, it’s also got easier to buy tickets in advance with companies like Klook offering the chance to book in advance – see more about that here.

 Longer Trips Will Need Some Research

-If you’re going further afield, planning day trips to Hiroshima, Okunoshima (Bunny Island) and/or Naoshima (above) from Kyoto or Osaka for example, it is going to cost you more to do your itinerary now than it would have buying the 7-Day Pass at the old price, and I’m sorry, it sucks when you’re super excited to have a spanner thrown into the works – but, you also don’t have to buy the newly-priced Japan Rail Pass to do your trip.
+If you’re going further afield, planning day trips to Hiroshima, Okunoshima (Bunny Island) and/or Naoshima (above) from Kyoto or Osaka for example, it is going to cost you more to do your itinerary now than it would have buying the 7-Day Pass at the old price, and I’m sorry, it sucks when you’re super excited to have a spanner thrown into the works – but, you also don’t have to buy the whole Japan Rail Pass to do your trip.

 Japan has a lot of what’s known as regional rail passes that focus on different trips around a single area of Japan, and combining these with other tickets can work out cheaper than just buying the new Rail Pass.

-For example, great pass for the day trips above – Hiroshima, Okunoshima and Naoshima – for example is the Kansai Area Hiroshima Pass which could take you to all three of those destinations across five days for 15,000 yen (and get you to Nara, Osaka, Himeji and a few other places too).
-Add your round trip from Tokyo and you’re paying 42,000 yen.
-More than the old pass, but less than the new one.
+For example, a great pass for the day trips above – Hiroshima, Okunoshima, and Naoshima – for example is the Kansai Area Hiroshima Pass which could take you to all three of those destinations across five days for 17,000 yen (and get you to Nara, Osaka, Himeji and a few other places too).

 There are a few different Kansai Passes and we explain the difference as simply as we can in this post on the different Kansai Pass options.